lmenezes/elasticsearch-kopf/README.md

 It offers an easy way of performing common tasks on an elasticsearch cluster.
 Not every single API is covered by this plugin, but it does offer a REST client which allows you to explore the full potential of the ElasticSearch API.

+## Important:

+Kopf is no longer maintained.
+A replacement(cerebro) has been developed and is currently maintained at [https://github.com/lmenezes/cerebro](https://github.com/lmenezes/cerebro).
+At this point, cerebro should be pretty much feature equivalent of kopf, with a few new features on top.

 Versions
 ------------